MariuszJanosz/Console-Snake-Game/README.md

 # Console-Snake-Game
-A simple console snake game written in C as a training.
+A simple console snake game for windows written in C as a training.